Bridging Prediction and Intervention Problems in Social Systems: Evaluation Science

-Therefore, prior bail decisions censor the outcomes that risk-assessment instruments are designed to predict.
-Now if an individual is detained pretrial ($Z=1$), their downstream outcomes are censored.
-From the perspective of the individual who was detained pretrial, if they had in fact not been detained, there are potential outcomes of whether they would have failed or succeeded to appear for trial (FTA), and whether or not they would have committed another crime (NCA/NVCA); the exact outcomes RAIs are designed to predict.
-The latter is a counterfactual perspective.
-An alternative approach to formulate evaluations is a consequentialist perspective that assigns utility or cost to final outcomes (failure to appear or committing another crime) and decisions (societal cost of bail/detention) marginally.
-Unfortunately, the counterfactual perspective depends on joint potential outcomes (what would have happened if an individual was not in fact detained), and is unidentifiable without assumptions like monotonicity.
-However, many policy-relevant arguments against or for cash bail exactly do reflect this individual counterfactual perspective, whether or not cash bail ``punishes the poor" or otherwise improves outcomes via ``specific deterrence".\footnote{More specifically, these arguments posit that cash bail ``punishes the poor" by causing detention for poor individuals unable to afford bail bond who otherwise would not have offended.
-Or, they argue on the contrary that money bail provides ``specific deterrence" in that it provides financial incentives for an individual to avoid failure to appear relative to if they had in fact been released on recognizance, without any conditions.}
+From the perspective of the individual who was detained pretrial, if they were released \textit{instead}, they \textit{may or may not have} re-appeared for trial (1-FTA), or committed another crime (NCA).
+This is a \textit{counterfactual} that depends on joint potential outcomes --- what would have happened if an individual was released instead.
+Contrast this with a societal consequentialist perspective that assigns utility or cost to final outcomes (failure to appear or committing another crime) and decisions (societal cost of bail/detention) marginally --- viewing detention as \textit{equivalent} to reducing failure to appear.
+The individual counterfactual perspective resonates with moral debates whether or not cash bail ``punishes the poor" or otherwise improves outcomes via ``specific deterrence".\footnote{More specifically, these arguments posit that cash bail ``punishes the poor" by causing detention for poor individuals unable to afford bail bond who otherwise would not have offended.
+Or, they argue on the contrary that money bail provides ``specific deterrence" in that it provides financial incentives for an individual to avoid failure to appear relative to if they had in fact been released on recognizance, without any conditions.} But, it is not identified from observed data and requires additional assumptions or structure.
+Nonetheless, the contrast highlights that \textit{selective labels censor valuable information and introduce distribution shift challenges}.